 Tzeng et al (2006) noted that retroperitoneal soft-tissue sarcoma is an uncommon cancer that is difficult to treat because of its location and proximity to vital organs.
 Complete gross resection, often involving en bloc resection, is the standard of care as it represents the only treatment that improves overall survival.
 Unlike extremity sarcoma, retroperitoneal sarcoma tumor mortality is from local recurrence.
 Radiation therapy is the only adjuvant treatment that has improved local control in several institutional series.
 However, there remains no definitive prospective, randomized controlled study that establishes the role of adjuvant radiation versus no radiation.
 Owing to significant radiation morbidity with adjacent organs, especially the small intestine, there exists no consensus on radiation timing, delivery method or dosing.
 Recent and current protocols use pre-operative external-beam radiation with or without a method of focal boost dosing.
 Methods of boost dosing include brachytherapy, IORT and IMRT.
 Further studies are needed to definitively include radiation therapy in the standard treatment of retroperitoneal soft-tissue sarcoma and to find the optimal balance between acceptable radiation toxicity and effective local control in treatment protocols.

 Ballo and colleagues (2007) assessed the clinical outcomes of patients with localized retroperitoneal soft tissue sarcoma (STS) treated with complete surgical resection and radiation.
 The medical records of 83 patients were reviewed retrospectively; 60 patients presented with primary disease and the remaining 23 had recurrence after previous surgical resection.
 With a median follow-up of 47 months, the actuarial overall disease-specific survival (DSS), distant metastasis-free survival, and local control (LC) rates were 44 %, 67 %, and 40 %, respectively.
 Of the 38 patients dying of disease, local disease progression was the sole site of recurrence for 16 patients and was a component of progression for another 11 patients.
 Multi-variate analysis indicated that histological grade was associated with the 5-year rates of DSS (low-grade, 92 %; intermediate-grade, 51 %; and high-grade, 41 %, p = 0.006).
 Multi-variate analysis also indicated an inferior 5-year LC rate for patients presenting with recurrent disease, positive or uncertain resection margins, and age greater than 65 years.
-The data did not suggest an improved local control with higher doses of external-beam radiation (EBRT) or with the specific use of IORT.
+The data did not suggest an improved local control with higher doses of external-beam radiation therapy (EBRT) or with the specific use of IORT.
 Radiation-related complications (10 % at 5 years) developed in 5 patients; all had received their EBRT post-operatively.
 The authors concluded that although pre-operative radiation therapy and aggressive surgical resection is well-tolerated in patients, local disease progression continues to be a significant component of disease death.
 In this small cohort of patients, the use of higher doses of EBRT or IORT did not result in clinically apparent improvements in outcomes.

 Patel and DeLaney (2008) noted that bone sarcomas are rare primary tumors.
 Radiation therapy (RT) can be useful in securing local control in cases where negative surgical margins can not be obtained or where tumors are not resected.
 Recent technical advances in RT offer the opportunity to deliver radiation to these tumors with higher precision, thus allowing higher doses to the tumor target with lower doses to critical normal tissues, which can improve local tumor control and/or reduce treatment-related morbidity.
 These researchers conducted a survey of recent technical developments that have been applied to RT for bone sarcomas.
 Radiation therapy techniques that show promise include intensity-modulated photon RT, 3-D conformal proton RT, intensity-modulated proton RT, heavy charged-particle RT, IORT, and brachytherapy.
 All of these techniques permit the delivery of higher radiation doses to the target and less dose to normal tissue than had been possible with conventional 3-D conformal radiation techniques.
 Protons deliver substantially less dose to normal tissues than photons.
 The authors concluded that data from clinical studies using these advanced radiation techniques suggest that they can improve the therapeutic ratio (the ratio of local control efficacy to the risk of complications).